OUR VALUES IN PRACTICE

 - mahi whakairo (carving).

 In our junior school program Year 9 students go to Puketeraki Marae in Karitane to experience a noho marae and participate in pōwhiri.
 We also offer a bi-annual cultural trip to give students the opportunity to connect with te ao Māori.
-In 2021 we went to Rotorua and in 2023 we are heading to Poneke (Wellington), Whanganui and Taranaki and will visit Parihaka.
+In 2021 we went to Rotorua and in 2023 we have been to Poneke (Wellington), Whanganui and Taranaki and also visited Parihaka.